shhhkun/SmartMirror/mobile_app/MainApp/README.md

 I think the issue I'm seeing of disconnecting after about a minute can be attributed to the Lightblue app.
 Will wait to worry more about this until I see it happen on the pi.

 Next steps:
-- implement read from characteristics into module functionality
+- read characteristics for module config works. but form state is not updating. might just simplify to only use true config?
 - make some more of the connection process automatic. like getting system connected info. reduce the number of buttons and steps needed.
    - the bonded > connected flow still works if you system connect in Lightblue.
    - connecting while already connected seems to be fine. so doesn't matter if this gets called again